 Perhaps it was a moment that you will never forget because you had an idea pop into your head of something you want to explore more.

-So you set the intention to find a way – or that nudge – to help find that clarity for you.
+So you set the intention to find a way – or that nudge – to help find that clarity for you, and continue that inner growth you started while traveling.

 Read More: Setting The Travel Intention

-The work involved in finding the travel clarity at home involves a couple of things from your part:
+The work involved in continuing inner growth from travel at home involves a couple of things on your part:

 - Setting the time and space for you to go about a method that works for you to start that clarity work, and start exploring your travel clarity at home.